As Iran deal takes shape, Israel plays up regional common ground

-JERUSALEM With a deal on Iran's nuclear program drawing near, Israel is beginning to look at what comes afterwards and how best to position itself for the longer term.
+JERUSALEM With a deal on Iran's nuclear programme drawing near, Israel is beginning to look at what comes afterwards and how best to position itself for the longer term.

 Publicly, Israeli officials have not given up trying to influence what appear to be the closing stages of negotiations, although gaps could persist beyond an end-June deadline.